National Mental Illness Awareness Week 2013

 What is Mental Illness Awareness Week (MIAW)?
 MIAW is an annual observance sponsored by the National Alliance on Mental Illness to focus attention on the high incidence of mental illness in America.
 The purpose of the observance is to educate the public and reduce the stigma that surrounds mental illness.

-Sunday September 30 - October 4th Information Table and Interactive Pink Elephant Display in the Dimond Library.
-Check out the book display on mental illness.
-Also, take a look at the interactive pink elephant exhibit which will address the stigma associated with mental illness in contemporary society.
+October 5 - 12: Interactive Pink Elephant Display in the Dimond Library.
+Stop by and take a look at the interactive pink elephant exhibit which will address the stigma associated with mental illness in contemporary society.
 Resources and brochures regarding mental illness from the National Alliance on Mental Illness will be available.